oracle-livelabs/developer/extend-oda-with-oci-ai-services/language/language.md

 ## Introduction

-While the Oracle Digital Assistant implements a sophisticated multi-lingual NLP engine, that natively supports a range of languages, there is likely to be the need to respond accordingly if the language used is not one supported natively.
-That is, notifying the user that the bot is not able to understand the given language.
-To detect which language was entered, and subsequently print it out in the message to the user, the Digital Assistant can again utilise the OCI AI-Language APIs.
-In this case using the **DetectLanguage** API.
+While the Oracle Digital Assistant implements a sophisticated multi-lingual NLP engine that natively supports a range of languages, there still may be languages that the skill can't understand.
+In this case, your skill needs to alert users that their messages are in a unsupported language.
+To detect the language, your skill can utilize the OCI AI-Language APIs.
+In this case, it's the DetectLanguage API.

 For this Tutorial, we will replace the default **intent.unresolved** flow, with a custom version that calls the AI service to determine the language of any utterance the bot was unable to understand.
 This will follow a similar process to the **Detect Sentiment** flow above.

-## Task 1: Respond to the user if their utterance is in a Foreign Language
+## Task 1: Sending an Unsupported Language Response to Users

-1. Navigate to the Flow Designer page for your skill.
+1. Click <strong>Flows</strong> in the left navbar.

-2. Click **+ Add Flow** button to add a new flow to the skill using the following properties.
+2. Click **+ Add Flow** .

     *   **Name** - `intent.unresolved.with.language.check`
-    *   **Description** - `Customised Unresolved Intent flow that calls the OCI AI Select Language service`
+    *   **Description** - `Customized unresolved intent flow that calls the OCI Select Language service.`
     *   **Intent Name** - `Not Defined`

-Check **open created flow afterwards** and click **Create**
+-   Select <strong>Open created flow afterwards</strong> and then click <strong>Create</strong>.

-3. As we want to check the language, as soon as the Flow is called, add a **Call REST Service** component as the Start State for the flow.
+4. Because you want to check the language of the utterance when this flow is called, the first state in this  flow will be a Call REST Service state.
+To add this state, choose <strong>Service Integration</strong> > Call REST Service from the Add state dialog (or enter REST in the Add state dialog's Search field).

     *   **Name** - `CallLanguageService`
     *   **Description** - `Call OCI Language API – Detect Language`

-Click **Insert** to update the flow
+-   Click <strong>Insert</strong>.

-4. In the **CallLanguageService** component palette select the **DetectLanguage** REST service from the dropdown list.
+5. In the **CallLanguageService** Component page of the property inspector select the **DetectLanguage** REST service from the dropdown list.

-5. Select the **POST** method from the Methods dropdown list.
+6. Select the **POST** method from the Methods dropdown list.

-6. As we want to pass the utterance that was unresolved to the Language API, update the REST service request to include a reference to the user’s latest input
+7. Because you need to pass the unresolved utterance to the DetectLanguage API, you need to update the REST service request to include a reference to the user's latest input.
+To do this:

-	- Set the Request Body – **Expression** switch to **ON**
+	- Switch **on** the Expression switch for the Request Body

 	- Paste the following into the Request Body Field
 				```